Dstar4/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `insert`?

+The runtime of insert will depend on the height of the tree In the worst case it could be O(n) but in general it will be O(h) where h is the height of the tree.

 2. What is the runtime complexity of `contains`?

+The runtime for contains will be similar to insert, because they will have to traverse the tree in a similar manner.
+O(n) worst case
+O(h) average case

 3. What is the runtime complexity of `get_max`?
+O(h) where h is the height of the tree.

 ## Heap

 1. What is the runtime complexity of `_bubble_up`?
+O(log n)
 2. What is the runtime complexity of `_sift_down`?
+O(log n)
 3. What is the runtime complexity of `insert`?
+O(log n)
 4. What is the runtime complexity of `delete`?
+O(log n)
 5. What is the runtime complexity of `get_max`?
+O(1)
 ## Doubly Linked List

 1. What is the runtime complexity of `ListNode.insert_after`?